From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Experimental Setting

-We train each agent independently using standard single-agent PPO, with no shared parameters or centralized critic.
+\textbf{Training Regimes.} We train each agent independently using standard single-agent PPO, with no shared parameters or centralized critic.
 Each agent treats its partner as part of the environment and learns solely from its own experience.
 Communication policies emerge through interaction and reward, without explicit supervision.
 This decentralized setup is intentional: it allows agents to specialize, diverge, and adapt to others, enabling us to study how communication protocols evolve under varying population sizes, agent heterogeneity, and connectivity patterns among agents.
 To investigate how communication strategies emerge and generalize in populations, we explore two training regimes that differ in how agents interact with other partners.
-These regimes allow us to study the effects of population diversity, message alignment, and exposure to self-produced messages on communication development.

-\textbf{Cross-Play Training (XP):} We define the agent population size as \( N_{\text{pop}} \).
-In each training episode, a pair of agents is randomly sampled from the population to play together.

-\textbf{Cross-Play-and-Self-Play Training (XP+SP): } Humans can speak to themselves and understand their own language.
-Motivated by this aspect of human learning, in each episode, we randomly select either two distinct agents (Cross-Play, XP) or the same agent twice (Self-Play, SP).
+These regimes allow us to study the effects of population diversity, message alignment, and exposure to self-produced messages on communication development. \textbf{Cross-Play Training (XP):} We define the agent population size as \( N_{\text{pop}} \).
+In each training episode, a pair of agents is randomly sampled from the population to play together. \textbf{Cross-Play-and-Self-Play Training (XP+SP): } Motivated by this aspect of inner monologue, humans being able to speak to themselves, in each episode, we randomly select either two distinct agents (Cross-Play, XP) or the same agent twice (Self-Play, SP).
 Specifically, for each episode, we randomly sample agents $i$ and $j$ such that either $i \neq j$ or $i=j$, where $i,j \in \{1,\dots,N_{\text{pop}}\}$.